mateussouzaweb/kvm-qemu-virtualization-guide/Docs/4 - Virtual Machine Management.md

 ## Disk Management

 Virtual machines likely require a disk to install and run their software.
 Here, we are a few options like directly attaching a physical disk, creating a LVM partition or creating a virtual disk for this propose with ``.qcow2`` or ``.raw`` disk images format.
-Use the commands below to create the desired disk format for the VM:
+Use one of the commands below to create the desired disk format for the VM:

 ```bash
 # LVM partition